Restoring the Default Plan and Layout Template

 1. Select Edit> Preferences from the menu if you're on a Windows PC or Chief Architect> Preferences if you're on a Mac.

-Select the New Plans panel of the Preferences dialog to specify the plana nd layout template
+2. Access the New Plans panel of the Preferences dialog

 • If this is referencing a project you finished in the past, you will want to select the Browse button to the right of the Plan/Layout Template fields and browse the Templates folder to select a different file.